BrannonKLuong/drone_follower/README.md

 This project uses a **Remote Computing (or "Offboard Computing")** architecture to maximize the drone's agility and flight time while enabling powerful AI processing.

-1.  **On-Drone Hardware (The "Body"):** A lightweight Raspberry Pi 4 acts as a "video bridge."
-Its sole purpose is to stream sensor data from an Intel RealSense D435i depth camera over a low-latency wireless data link.
-(Note: For current development, the RealSense D435i is directly connected to the ground station VM).
+1.  **On-Drone Hardware:** A lightweight **NVIDIA Orin Nano Developer Kit** acts as the on-board compute platform.
+Its purpose is to perform all real-time sensor processing, perception, navigation, and control directly on the drone, enabling **GPS-denied autonomous flight**.

-2.  **Ground Station (The "Brain"):** A powerful ground computer (Ubuntu VM) receives the sensor data and runs the entire ROS 2 autonomy stack, including the perception, navigation, and control nodes.
-It sends high-level flight commands back to the drone.
+2.  **Ground Station:** A powerful ground computer (Ubuntu VM) currently serves as a development and visualization platform.
+While the ultimate goal is on-board autonomy, the ground station is used for initial testing, debugging, and visualization (e.g., RViz).

 ## Software Node Breakdown

 This system is composed of several custom ROS 2 nodes that work in concert.

-* **`current_fly_script.py` (The Brain):** The central command node.
+* **`current_fly_script.py`:** The central command node.
 It subscribes to all sensor and command inputs and is responsible for making high-level decisions.
 It implements the core Potential Field algorithm, using the simplified threat data from the perception node to calculate repulsive forces.
 It now also subscribes to `/hand_commands` to directly control the drone based on gestures.

-* **`hand_gesture_recognition_node.py` (The Operator Interface & RealSense Driver):** This node has been significantly upgraded.
+* **`hand_gesture_recognition_node.py`:** This node has been significantly upgraded.
 It now directly interfaces with the Intel RealSense D435i camera using `pyrealsense2`.
 It performs the following critical functions:
     * Acquires synchronized color, depth, and IMU frames from the RealSense.
     * Applies a decimation filter to the depth data for performance optimization.
     * Uses OpenCV and MediaPipe to detect hand landmarks on the color image.